 Tender, chewy, crispy, citrusy, sweet, tangy and spicy all in one.
 Chinese Orange Chicken, a dish of chopped, battered, and fried chicken pieces coated in a sweet orange-flavored, caramelized chili sauce, is a highly popular Chinese fast food dish of Hunan origin.
 This version is a little truer to authentic origins in that it isn’t as goopey as some Chinese-American restaurant versions.
 Deliciously tasty with an accompanying kick, you’ll soon become the go-to for Chinese take-out among your family and friends!

-This Daring Gourmet version was developed by request for Danette McGee Farmer.
+This Daring Gourmet version was developed by request for Danette McGee Farmer via our Make a Request! forum.
 She specifically requested a version that is full of flavor.
 Danette, I think you’ll be very happy with this recipe!

-Let’s get started on that luscious Chinese Orange Chicken!
+Let’s get started on that delicious Chinese Orange Chicken!

 Next let’s prepare the chicken.
 Remove the chicken pieces from the bag, shaking off the excess liquid, and give them another in some cornstarch.
 Heat some oil in high in a wok, deep fryer, or heavy skillet.
 Carefully lower the chicken into the oil and fry on both sides until a crispy golden brown.
 Set the chicken on paper towels to soak up the grease.